oracle-livelabs/analytics-ai/ontology-mapping/1-overview-and-highlights/overview-and-highlights.md

 * Setup the environment required to access Chat in the Generative AI service.
 * Select the model(s) of interest and update relevant parameters.
-* Upload a synthetic dataset including lexicon elements and text variants to be mapped.
+* Pass the model a synthetic dataset including lexicon elements and text variants to be mapped.
 * Assess the quality of the model response.
 * Have a conversation with the data, providing your own text variants to map.
 * As time permits, leverage a Jupyter notebook to access models using an API.